 As a result of the advances in online communication and collaboration tools, remote work is becoming increasingly common.
 The number of U.S.-based employees that work from home has more than doubled in the past 15 years.

-This practice offers many benefits to employees and businesses alike: Employees gain flexibility, avoid long commutes (which significantly impact job satisfaction), and remain free from office distractions, while businesses save on office management costs (a win in pricey markets like New York City and Washington, D.C.), and can source top talent from across the globe.
+This practice offers many benefits to employees and businesses alike: Employees gain flexibility, avoid long commutes (which significantly impact job satisfaction), and remain free from office distractions.
+Businesses save on office management costs—a major win in pricey markets like New York City and Washington, D.C.—and can source top talent from across the globe.
 It’s clear that telecommuting poses many advantages congruent with the needs of the modern workplace.

 However, remote work programs have one notable downside: They often impede organizations from creating and solidifying their company culture.
-Company culture is fostered, in large part, by employees coming together and engaging in team-building activities and division- or company-wide meetings—so having disjointed teams can make this hard to accomplish.
+Company culture is fostered, in large part, by employees coming together and engaging in team-building activities and division- or company-wide meetings.
+Needless to say, having disjointed teams can make this hard to accomplish.

-The reason for this is simple: When employees clearly identify with a company’s values, they’re more likely to engage with their work.
-Engagement is key in today’s workplace—one study showed that companies with high engagement have higher customer loyalty, productivity, and profitability than their peers.
-Companies with high employee turnover rates often suffer from poor employee engagement.
+The reason for this is simple: When employees clearly identify with a company’s values, they’re more likely to engage with their work, and engagement is key in today’s workplace.
+One study showed that companies with high engagement have higher customer loyalty, productivity, and profitability than their peers.
+Moreover, companies with high employee turnover rates often suffer from poor employee engagement.